po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/README.md

-# Unit 04: Data Persistence with Local and Server Storage
+# Unit 04: Project 1

 ## Overview

-In this unit, we are starting to work with data-persistence.
-We will cover client-side data storage (localStorage and cookies), as well as server-side storage (Firebase).

-## Learning Objectives

-* By the end of this unit, students will be able to:

-  * Incorporate cookies and sessions into web apps for persistent user experiences.

-  * Set up Firebase systems to store remote data.

-  * Build apps that collect user input and save them to the cloud using AJAX in tandem with Firebase’s API.

-  * Explain the key components of compelling web applications.

-  * Conceptualize and build creative apps that rely on outside data sources.

-  * Assign tasks and resolve merge conflicts using Git and GitHub.

-### Key Topics

-* Client-side storage

-* Remote data management

-* Firebase
+In this unit, students will begin work on their first Project of the Boot Camp, an API-powered web application that pulls data from multiple sources in a creative way.

+* Refer to the [Class Content Unit Overview](../../../01-Class-Content/07-Project-1/README.md) for detailed information on key topics and learning objectives.

+## Instructor / TA Notes

+* Some students may complain about group configurations, be sure to remind them of the following:

+  * In the real-world, you don't get to choose your co-workers.

+  * Working collaboratively is an important skill to acquire as a developer.

+* Make sure to spend plenty of time making sure that students can follow best practices while collaborating with git.

+* Project presentations are on the last day of this unit.
+Remember, students must have deployed projects by presentation day, so encourage students to work on deploying their projects by Day 4 at the latest.
+Since you can always update deployed projects, it is recommended that students deploy early on and update their live version with every new feature.

+  * Share the [Project Presentation Template](https://docs.google.com/presentation/d/1_u8TKy5zW5UlrVQVnyDEZ0unGI2tjQPDEpA0FNuBKAw/edit?usp=sharing) with students to prepare for their presentations on Day 4.
+Inform students that they will have 10 minutes to present and must be prepared to answer questions.

+  * Prior to the last class, prepare a list of questions to ask each group to encourage discussion.

+  * Also collaborate with your TAs to prepare a slide deck of superlative "awards" for groups.
+Refer to [this example](https://docs.google.com/presentation/d/1Tca5VT_S13ioFUO-pewh_g9dJaBQ9prg-vsRwMjyDXU/edit?usp=sharing).

 ## Heads Up

 * In the next unit, students will start using Node.js.
 Be sure to send out the instructions for installing Node.js before starting the next unit!
-There are separate installation instructions for [Mac](../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-mac.md) and [Windows](../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-win.md) computers.
+There are separate installation instructions for [Mac](../../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-mac.md) and [Windows](../../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-win.md) computers.

 ### Lesson Plans